The Fruit Garden in Winter

 Grease bands should be checked to ensure that dead leaves and other material have not become stuck to them, forming a bridge for pests.

-Collect and burn fallen leaves around fruit trees, or they may harbour diseases.
+Collect and burn fallen leaves around fruit trees as they may harbour diseases and reinfect the trees next season.

-Rabbits can easily damage young fruit trees by gnawing the bark.
-Make sure you have protected them with proprietary plastic tree guards or wire netting.
+Rabbits and muntjac deer can easily damage young fruit trees by gnawing the bark.
+Protected them with proprietary plastic tree guards, plastic netting or wire netting.

 Applying an Oil-based Winter Wash